MinaAlmasi/CIFAKE-image-classifiers/README.md

 # CIFAKE: Comparing classifiers on FAKE vs. REAL image data
 This repository forms the self-assigned *assignment 4* in the subject Visual Analytics, Cultural Data Science, F2023.
 The assignment description can be found here.
-All code is written by Mina Almasi (202005465) although some code may be adapted from classwork (see also [Code Reuse]()).
+All code is written by Mina Almasi (202005465) although some code may be adapted from classwork (see also [Code Reuse](https://github.com/MinaAlmasi/CIFAKE-image-classifiers#code-reuse)).

-The repository aims to investigate the usefulness of artificially generated images when training classifiers.
+The repository aims to investigate the utility of artificially generated images as an alternative to data augmentation when training classifiers to predict real life images.
 For this purpose, the [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) dataset (Bird & Lofti, 2023) is used.

 ## Data
-The ```CIFAKE``` dataset contains 60,000 images that are synthetically generated to be equivalent to the ```CIFAR-10 dataset``` (Krizhevsky, 2009) along with 60,000 original CIFAR-10 images:
+The ```CIFAKE``` dataset contains 60,000 images that are synthetically generated to be equivalent to the ```CIFAR-10 dataset``` (Krizhevsky, 2009) along with 60,000 original CIFAR-10 images.
+The synthetically generated images were created using the text-to-image [Stable Diffusion v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4).
+Examples of these images are shown below.

 <p align="center">
   <img src="https://github.com/MinaAlmasi/CIFAKE-image-classifiers/blob/main/docs/CIFAKE-dataset.png">
 </p>

+*Figure by Bird & Lofti (2023)*

 ## Experimental pipeline and Motivation
 The evaluation of artificial (```FAKE```) images is achieved with the following pipeline by training six classifiers.